Last updated: March 23, 2022

 The Pulpit Rock Lookout is located near Blackheath in the Blue Mountains.
 From the Great Western Highway, turn into Hat Hill Road and follow the signs to the lookout.

-Keep in mind that the last stretch is a dirt road with a few challenging bumps, but it can relatively easily be conquered with a regular 2WD vehicle.
+Keep in mind that the last stretch is an unsealed road with a few challenging bumps, but it can easily be conquered with a regular 2WD vehicle.

-There is a small car park at the end of the road that quickly fills up on buys days.
+There is a small car park at the end of the road, but it does fill up quickly on busy days.
 From the car park it’s an easy 15 mins walk to the lookout.

 Pulpit Rock Lookout